-Inference and Prediction Anticipate (where appropriate) key events in stories.
+Inference and Prediction To suggest how a story might end.
+To begin to understand 'why' and 'how' questions.
+To answer 'how' and 'why' questions about their experiences and in response to stories or events.
 To begin to make simple inferences.
 To predict what might happen on the basis of what has been read so far.
 To make inferences on the basis of what is being said and done.
 To predict what might happen on the basis of what has been read so far in a text.
 To ask and answer questions appropriately, including some simple inference questions based on characters' feelings, thoughts and motives.
 To justify predictions using evidence from the text.
 To draw inferences from characters' feelings, thoughts and motives that justifies their actions, supporting their views with evidence from the text.
 To justify predictions from details stated and implied.
 To draw inferences from characters' feelings, thoughts and motives.
 To make predictions based on details stated and implied, justifying them in detail with evidence from the text.
 To consider different accounts of the same event and to discuss viewpoints (both of authors and of fictional characters).
 To discuss how characters change and develop through texts by drawing inferences based on indirect clues.
-Poetry and Performance To recite simple poems by heart.
+Poetry and Performance To listen to and join in with stories and poems, one-to-one and also in small groups.
+To join in with repeated refrains in rhymes and stories.
+To use intonation, rhythm and phrasing to make the meaning clear to others.
+To develop preference for forms of expression.
+To play cooperatively as part of a group to develop and act out a narrative.
+To express themselves effectively, showing awareness of listeners' needs.
+To recite simple poems by heart.
 To continue to build up a repertoire of poems learnt by heart, appreciating these and reciting some with appropriate intonation to make the meaning clear.
 To prepare and perform poems and play scripts that show some awareness of the audience when reading aloud.
 To begin to use appropriate intonation and volume when reading aloud.
 To recognise and discuss some different forms of poetry (e.g. free verse or narrative poetry).
 To prepare and perform poems and play scripts with appropriate techniques (intonation, tone, volume and action) to show awareness of the audience when reading aloud.
 To continually show an awareness of audience when reading out loud using intonation, tone, volume and action.
 To confidently perform texts (including poems learnt by heart) using a wide range of devices to engage the audience and for effect.

-Non- Fiction To recognise that non- fiction books are often structured in different ways.
-To retrieve and record information from non- fiction texts.
-To use all of the organisational devices available within a non- fiction text to retrieve, record and discuss information.
+Non-Fiction To know that information can be relayed in the form of print.
+To know that information can be retrieved from books and computers.
+To recognise that non-fiction books are often structured in different ways.
+To retrieve and record information from nonfiction texts.
+To use all of the organisational devices available within a nonfiction text to retrieve, record and discuss information.
 To use dictionaries to check the meaning of words that they have read.
 To use knowledge of texts and organisation devices to retrieve, record and discuss information from fiction and non-fiction texts.
 To retrieve, record and present information from non-fiction texts.
-To use non-fiction materials for purposeful information retrieval (e.g. in reading history, geography and science textbooks) and in contexts where pupils are genuinely motivated to find out information (e.g. reading information leaflets before a gallery or museum visit or reading a theatre programme or review). ----------------- --- -- -- --- ---
+To use non-fiction materials for purposeful information retrieval (e.g. in reading history, geography and science textbooks) and in contexts where pupils are genuinely motivated to find out information (e.g. reading information leaflets before a gallery or museum visit or reading a theatre programme or review). ------------- -- -- --- --- -- -- ---